 As much as Chicago was the perfect place for the time in our lives when we arrived, we were in an entirely different phase in our life by the time we left and felt a new home would be more fitting.

 Although we were ready to move for so many reasons, Walkable City and all it offered to explain why living in an urban area made people happier, healthier and wealthier churned in my head.
 We loved our walking commutes.
 What’s not to love when it looks like this?!

 There were various festivals and celebrations in neighborhoods across the city on any given weekend in the summer.
 We lived within walking distance of a legitimate beach.
 (My San Diego native brother-in-law never failed to remind me that they weren’t exactly Pacific Ocean beaches.)
 But they did the trick.

 Of course we made some great friends in Chicago who we miss seeing.
 I’m sure we will get back to see them soon enough.

 We haven’t had too many surprises about the things we miss from Chicago.
 All the things I mentioned that we loved have been hard to replicate in our new town.
 Walkable City still resonates with me and I think the author is right that urban living has so many great benefits.

 But we’ve had no regrets about our move and haven’t looked back.
 In fact, we’ve been pleasantly surprised about just how great our new area is, how much we love it, and how much it’s just perfect for where we currently are in life.

-Soon, I’ll share more about our new digs and why it’s been just right for right now.
+Head on over to read more about our new digs (part two of this post) and why it’s been just right for right now.